-Any student who engages in sexual harassment of anyone at school or at a school-sponsored or school-related activity is in violation of board policy 5145.7(b) and shall be subject to disciplinary action.
-For students in grades 4 through 6, disciplinary action may include suspension and/or expulsion, provided that in imposing such discipline the entire circumstances of the incident(s) shall be taken into account.
-Complaints about students may be filed with the site administrator or student support services.
+The Saugus School District is committed to maintaining a learning and working environment that is free from sexual harassment.
+Any student who engages in sexual harassment of anyone at school or at a school-sponsored or school-related activity is in violation of board policy 5145.7(b) and shall be subject to disciplinary For students in grades 4 through 6, disciplinary action may include suspension up to and including expulsion.
+Any employee who permits, engages in, or fails to report sexual harassment shall be subject to disciplinary action up to and including dismissal.
+Reports of incidences of sexual harassment may be filed with the site administrator or student support services.

 Student Support Services

 Title IX Coordinator

 Assistant Superintendent of Human Resources

-24930 Avenue Stanford, Santa Clarita 91355
+24930 Avenue Stanford, Santa Clarita 91355 661-294-5300

-661-294-5300

-Legal References:

-Detailed information about policy and regulations is on file at the District Office.
+Legal References: Detailed information about policy and regulations is on file at the District Office.